Robust subgroup discovery: Empirical evaluation

-Regarding the number of found subgroups we can see that in most cases, all algorithms are in the same order of magnitude, with some clear exceptions where SSD++ obtains many more subgroups (for \emph{adult}, \emph{nursery}, \emph{kr-vs-k}, and \emph{mediamill}).
-These results can be explained by the use of normalised gain ($\beta=1$) by SSD++, together with the fact that these datasets have a large number of samples, few variables, and/or a large number of categories.
+Regarding the number of found subgroups, we can see that in most cases, all algorithms are in the same order of magnitude, except when SSD++ obtains many more subgroups (for \emph{adult}, \emph{nursery}, \emph{kr-vs-k}, and \emph{mediamill}).
+These results can be explained by the use of normalised gain ($\beta=1$) by SSD++, together with the fact that these datasets have a large number of samples, few variables, or a large number of categories.
 First, let us recall that the normalised compression gain of Eq.~\eqref{eq:greedy_gain} is composed of a data covering part and a model penalisation part and that both are normalised by the number of instances covered, which gives an advantage to subgroups that cover less data but are well-covered (only one category, or few categories).
 When the datasets are larger and the number of variables is reasonably small, like \emph{adult} with $45\:222$ examples and $14$ variables, there is a larger chance of finding more statistically ``significant'' subgroups, as there can be more regions where subgroups only (or almost only) cover one class, and the penalisation of the model encoding is small as there are not many variables.
-On the other hand, subgroups that cover more data can more easily have a larger entropy in the class label distribution.
+On the other hand, subgroups covering more data can more easily have a larger entropy in the class label distribution.
 For example, \emph{kr-vs-k}, which is a reasonably large dataset with $28\,056$ and with $18$ class labels, a subgroup that only covers one class label, as opposed to covering many class labels, will have a higher chance of being chosen.
 The number of subgroups found can be large, but it was shown in a classification setting that they generalise well \citep{proencca2020interpretable}.
 It is interesting to note that in the case of \emph{corel-5k}, SSD++ does not find any ``significant'' subgroup to add.

 Regarding the number of conditions per subgroup, the two best-performing algorithms in terms of SWKL, SSD++, and seq-cover, tend to have a similar and lower number of conditions than the other algorithms.
-Top-$k$, only covering the same region, has a tendency to be close to the maximum depth of $5$.
+As Top-$k$ only covers the same region, it tends to be close to the maximum depth of $5$.